 Prepare vegetables 24 hours before you want to make the pickle; peel, and slice turnips into 1 centimetre thick, bite size pieces.
 Peel and cut carrots into thick fingers or batons or discs.
 Cut cauliflower into bite size florets.

 Wash vegetables and leave to dry for a few hours on a towel, in hot sun.
 In cold countries like UK, leave in a warm room for at least 24 hours.
 A hot conservatory or a sunny window sill is also a good place for this.
 Spreading vegetables on a towel helps to absorb water.
 No water should remain, or the pickle will go mouldy very quickly.

 *Grind all whole spices marked*, together.
 This freshly ground Garam Masala always gives better flavour.
 However, it can be replaced with 2 tbsp. of Garam Masala powder.
 Keep aside.

-Grind ginger, garlic and mint leaves together.
-You may need to add a spoon or two of water during grinding.
+Grind ginger, garlic and mint leaves together in a chopper.
 Keep aside.

 Grate jaggery.
 Fresh jaggery is soft enough to crumble by hand.
 Keep aside.
 These days, you can buy ready ground jaggery from many Indian stores.

 Heat oil in a wok or karahi to smoking point, cool a little.
 Now fry garlic, ginger and mint paste on medium heat (if the oil is too hot too hot, the mix will burn and turn bitter), until bubbles die down (meaning all water has evaporated) and there is aroma of fried garlic and ginger.
 Turn heat off.